mabruras/sqapi/sqapi/plugins/thumbnails/README.md

-# Image Plugin
+# Thumbnails

 ## Intention
-This image plugin is intended to keep information about the images received by the system.

-By extracting EXIF data and serve thumbnails of incoming images.
+This plugin is intended to create, store and serve thumbnails, for each incoming image file.

+## Accepts
+Image types; `image/jpeg`, `image/png`, `image/gif`

 ## Storage
 ### Disk